coder/docs/environments/workspaces-as-code/templates.md

 #### workspace.devURLs

-This lists allows provisioning of dev urls from the workspaces as code configuration file.
-These urls will be provisioned in addition to any user created dev urls.
-See [Dev URLs](../devurls.md) for more information.
+This list allows you to provision [dev URLs](../devurls.md) using the workspaces as code configuration file.
+The dev URLs will be provisioned _in addition to_ any dev URLs you create.

 ```yaml
 devURLs: